AlgTUDelft/ExpensiveOptimBenchmark/doc/source/problems.rst

     --wind-seed  The random seed used for generating the distribution and strength of the wind. (default: 0) --n-samples  The number of random wind strength samples to evaluate.
 More is less noisy but takes more time.
 Passing the string ``None`` will use a fixed set of wind strengths (previous behaviour, fast, no noise) (default: 5)
 :dimensionality: :math:`2n`, all continuous (``cont``)
 :constraints: Windmills are not allowed to be located within a factor of two of each others' radius, this constraint has been incorporated into the objective function.
+Violations will result in an objective value of :math:`0.0`.
 :description: The layout of the windmills in a wind farm has noticeable impact on the amount of energy it produces.
 This benchmark problem employs the `FLORIS <https://github.com/NREL/floris>`__ wake simulator to analyse how much power production is lost by having windmills be located in each others wake.
 The objective is to maximize power production.
 :runtime:
     **At ``-n`` = 3:**